pwnwriter/wood/content/blog/installing_nixos_on_hetzner_vps.md

 > My server is `x86_64-linux` you'll want to change that accordingly.

 I'm using the default example `disk` config from `disko`.
 It'll create `boot` and `root` partitions.
-I als recommend using the default unless you explicitly want to change.
+I also recommend using the default unless you explicitly want to change.
 You'll want to change the device name, to know run `$ lsblk `